coraliemuller/metanetmap/docs/usage_advanced.rst

 .. note::
-    A new version with enhanced ambiguity management will be released soon.
-It will improve the handling of identifiers that are particularly prone to duplication, such as COMMON-NAME and InChI.
+    A new version with the addition of UNIQUE-ID in metabolomics data will be implemented soon to facilitate parsing.